kainino0x/Project7-Compute-Shader-Intro/README.md

    * http://www.seas.upenn.edu/cets/software/msdn/
    * You need C++ support.
 None of the optional components are necessary.
 3. Install [CUDA 7](https://developer.nvidia.com/cuda-downloads?sid=925343).
+   * CUDA 7.5 is recommended for its new performance profiling tools.
+     However, 7.0 is fine (and is the version on the lab computers).
    * Use the Express installation.
 If using Custom, make sure you select Nsight for Visual Studio.
 4. Install [CMake](http://www.cmake.org/download/).